Abrosss/Expandable/API.md

 1. Operation (HTTP methods)
 2. Endpoint
 3. Parameters/Body (data)
-4. Headers
+4. Headers (API key, authorization)

 # SDK

 SDK stands for Software Development Kit
 Code that calls API for you
-It enables you to use APIs easily
+It enables you to use APIs easily without setting all the requests by yourself

 Resources:
 1. https://www.youtube.com/watch?v=lsMQRaeKNDk